grafana/agent/docs/sources/flow/getting-started/opentelemetry-to-lgtm-stack.md

 }
 ```

-To use Loki with basic-auth, which is the case with GrafanaCloud Loki, you have to configure the [loki.write][] component.
+To use Loki with basic-auth, which is the case with GrafanaCloud Loki, you must configure the [loki.write][] component.
 For example, you can get the Loki config from the “details” page of Loki in the [GrafanaCloud Portal][]:

 TODO: Insert Loki Config pic